FrankBeatrice/Kymssite/content/articles/tribetokes-adjustable-voltage-pen.md

 the horseshoe sat about a dozen eager, smiling faces ready to learn and happily munching down on some CBD infused dinner.
 Most of the attendees were female, but the ages seemed to vary from what I could see with my eyes.
 Some of the attendees were patients and caregivers, but some appeared to just be old school enthusiasts who just wanted to learn how to make a classic stoner staple!

 A delicious CBD infused meal was made by one of my favorite Cannacooks, Edible Dots.
-Each serving contained 1mg of Charlotte’s Web CBD per serving.
+Each serving contained 1mg of Charlotte’s Web CBD.
 The meal consisted of Orzo Insalata Mista and Fresca Penne Alla Vodka and there was also a CBD infused mock-tale to wash it all down!
+No photo because I ate it before I thought to take one!

 ![](https://lh5.googleusercontent.com/cwo9mKq0lIEtiXAK73y49dY5yiqjPfkxBIqtZ2nmPMBj3Q2_kMC-n3Ngv2QXuS-jxCZnJQlZDsPDRWL_0rCn4_0yw-KrYvOD7Hci_80leSuG8ugEaQ0KSb3miN42Rv0mP52_Wdk =321x430)